rahultrivedi180/machine-learning-project/readme.md

 - **app.py**: A Flask API script used to serve the trained model for predictions.
 This script sets up an endpoint that takes input features and returns the predicted credit score.
 - **best_svm_model.joblib**: The trained Support Vector Machine (SVM) model saved in a joblib file.
 This model is used for making predictions on new data.
-- **credit_scores.csv**: The dataset containing credit scores and various features used for training and testing the machine learning model.
-- **model.ipynb**: A Jupyter Notebook containing the source code for data preprocessing, model building, training, and evaluation.
-This notebook documents the entire workflow from data loading to model evaluation.
 - **requirements.txt**: A file listing all the dependencies and Python packages required to run the project.
 This includes Flask, scikit-learn, and any other libraries used in the project.

 #### Running API: